morganjwilliams/pyrolite/docs/source/dev/contributing.rst

 The `documentation and examples <https://pyrolite.readthedocs.io>`__ for :code:`pyrolite` are gradually being developed, and any contributions or corrections would be greatly appreciated.
-Currently the examples are patchy, and a 'getting started' guide would be a helpful addition.
+Currently the examples are patchy, and any 'getting started' guides would be a helpful addition.

 These pages serve multiple purposes:
   * A human-readable reference of the source code (compiled from docstrings).